charissa-luk/jhu-sis-auto-register/README.md

 - Selects all classes
 - Clicks "Register" at your target time
 - Built-in retry and wait logic for slow SIS loads
+- Prompts for email, password, and registration time interactively

 ---

 ## 🔧 Requirements
+- macOS (script is tested only on Mac — Windows compatibility not guaranteed)
 - Python 3.7+
 - Google Chrome (latest version)
 - [ChromeDriver](https://sites.google.com/chromium.org/driver/) (must match your Chrome version)